 The Pope

-You are Peter (Kephas, in Aramaic)
+You are Peter

 At Caesarea, Simon confesses that Jesus is the Christ, the Son of the living God.
-This confession came from the Father: “It is not flesh and blood that revealed this to you, but my Father who is in heaven.”
-Matthew 16:17 And it is to the one who has just received it that Jesus gives a new name and a mission: “You are Peter, and on this rock I will build my Church, and the gates of hell will not prevail against it.”
-Matthew 16:18
+This confession came from the Father: “it was not a human being who revealed this to you, but my Father who is in heaven.”
+Matthew 16:17 And it is to the one who has just received it that Jesus gives a new name and a mission: “You are Peter, and on this rock I will build my Church; and the gates of the realm of the dead will not prevail against it.”
+Matthew 16:18 Jesus spoke Aramaic, and in his tongue the name given to Simon and the rock of the promise are one single word, kepha (כֵּיפָא), “the rock”: you are Kepha, and on this kepha I will build my Church.
+Greek rendered the name as Petros and the rock as petra, because the name required a masculine form; Aramaic makes no difference between the man and the rock on which the Church is built.

 The keys of the Kingdom